ubcchemecar/beginners-tutorial/README.md

 # 7. Further steps
 1. Read up on HTML and make a better website, something similar to http://ngaito.ubcchemecar.com/ More specifically, figure out how to change text size, bold/underline text, make horizontal lines, align text left/right/center, add images and create links.
   * Thimble by Mozilla Firefox updates in realtime the changes that you make to an .html file: https://thimble.mozilla.org/en-GB/
-2. Read the Learn Enough Git tutorial: https://www.learnenough.com/git-tutorial
+2. Read the Learn Enough Git tutorial: https://www.learnenough.com/git-tutorial and find out what's `git commit`, `git pull` and `git push`.
 3. Contact Siang to link your `http://<username>.github.io/` site to a Chem-E-Car subdomain, `http://<username>.ubcchemecar.com/`

 # 8. Tutorial 2